How America’s Gun Laws Fuel Armed Hate

 Lindsay Nichols—Feb 25, 2021

 Twenty-one states and the District of Columbia have extended the background check requirement beyond federal law to require a background check on at least some private gun sales.
-HR 8, a bipartisan bill to require universal background checks at the federal level, passed the House of Representatives with strong support in early 2019.
-HR 1112, a bill to partially close the Charleston loophole—which currently allows for firearm sales to proceed before a background check is completed—also passed the House.
-Unfortunately, neither bill was granted a vote in the Senate during the 116th Congress.
+Bipartisan bills to require universal background checks at the federal level, and to partially close the Charleston loophole—which currently allows for firearm sales to proceed before a background check is completed—were introduced in the 116th and 117th Congresses in 2019 and 2021 and passed the House of Representatives, but stalled in the Senate.

 On March 2, 2021, these bills were reintroduced in the House alongside their Senate companion, the Background Checks Expansion Act.
 Both bills have since passed the House.
-The Senate must act immediately to pass legislation to ensure that people with significant histories of violence do not have unfettered access to firearms.
+Every state should enact a law requiring background checks for all firearm sales, and Congress must pass legislation to ensure that people with significant histories of violence do not have unfettered access to firearms.

 Enact Extreme Risk Protection Order Laws

 Extreme risk protection orders (ERPOs) are an important tool for disarming people who pose a clear threat to public safety before they have a chance to hurt themselves or others.
 ERPOs authorize law enforcement agencies or family members to present sworn evidence to a court that an individual has demonstrated an extreme risk of violence with a firearm.
 These laws provide similar due process protections to the domestic violence protection and restraining orders that already exist in all 50 states.
 Currently, 19 states and the District of Columbia have enacted an ERPO or similar law.
 ERPOs have historically had bipartisan support, and several have been signed into law by Republican governors.80